- Tiger sharks weigh 1,400 pounds on average and approach the largest bottlenose dolphins in size.

 When it comes to ocean life, the only thing that tends to kill tiger sharks is, well, other tiger sharks!
 And the occasional killer whale attack.

 They routinely eat smaller sharks, including their own offspring.
-This is one reason why they live mostly separate, with babies feasting on small prey like fish, jellyfish, or mollusks in calmer waters while adults brave harsher conditions with more abundant prey.
+This is one reason why they live mostly separately, with babies feasting on small prey like fish, jellyfish, or mollusks in calmer waters while adults brave harsher conditions with more abundant prey.